ethereum/solc-js/README.md

 Starting 0.5.12 it also accepts an object in place of the callback to supply different kind of callbacks, however only file imports are supported.

-_Note_: as an intermittent backwards compatibility feature, between versions 0.5.0 and 0.5.2, `compileStandard` and `compileStandardWrapper` also exists and behave like `compile` does.

 #### Example usage without the import callback

 Example: